 5.- The Ausangate 7 Lagoons Tour is a high-altitude excursion that can reach 4867m/15,967ft.
 It can be done in one day, but it is better to enjoy a slower pace and accomlish it in 2 days.

 First, a spectacular natural display awaits you in the Peruvian highlands.
 The hiking trail is about 12 km long, where you will see different shades of water, from chocolate brown to bright turquoise or from bright green to deep blue, also this a cultural trek where you get the rare opportunity to interact with locals.

 The 7 Lagoons have their name created by the historical settlers who considered the Ausangate as one of the “Apus” (deities).

 Each of the lagoons has characteristics that make them unique.
 Its shades are also due to the powdered minerals that came down with the water from the snowy Ausangate.

-Always given the majestic snow-covered Ausangate, which rises into the sky and, depending on the weather, may also be shrouded in mist.
-The 7 Lakes Trek remains one of the best routes for nature lovers, including snowy peaks.
+Depending on the weather, the majestic snow-covered Ausangate, which rises high into the sky, may also be shrouded in mist.
+The 7 Lakes Trek remains one of the best routes for all nature lovers.

 There are two main seasons in the Andes Mountain:

-But, When is the best time of the year to do ?
+But, When is the best time of the year to go?